 If you have not worked with Adoptions With Love before, but are seeking support, we can help you find the support that you deserve.
 If you are pregnant and considering adoption, we extend free counseling services to you.
 If you are a birth mother, we can help refer you to a local support group with other birth mothers experiencing grief this holiday season.

 If you would like to speak with an Adoptions With Love social worker this holiday season, please call 1-800-722-7731.
-Amy, Nancy, Amelia, Brittany, Kelly, Jess and Kylie are available 24/7 to answer your call, no matter what time of day or which day of the week – that is our promise to you.
+Amy, Nancy, Jess, Kate, Carli, or Brittany are available 24/7 to answer your call, no matter what time of day or which day of the week – that is our promise to you.
+We are here for you.